-For a much simpler testcase, apparently demonstrating the same problem -- non-solid objects resulting from boolean difference with BMesh -- see T51236 .
+For a much simpler testcase, apparently demonstrating a similar problem -- non-solid objects resulting from boolean intersect with BMesh -- see T51236 .
 Again, "Carve" produces the correct result, "BMesh" doesn't.

 if bug has been fixed already since then and is no more reproducible with latest master, then we can close the report.

 If it was reported in another bug report, why did you report it again?

 I see no errors in latest buildbots

 Apr 17 2017

 I confirm all of this, even the "holes not covered" part, using the supplied test case.

 can you confirm that your issue is the same described in T51074?

 For a more up-to-date discussion of this issue, see here: